A complete guide to startup taxes

 Who Is An Employee?

-First it is important to discuss who is considered an employee.
-If you hire someone to work in your home or business, you supply the tools they use to work on, and direct how they do their work, then they are an employee.
-If you have someone come to work for you, but they run a business that they market to the public offering similar services, provide their own tools, and set their own schedules, then they are probably considered an independent contractor.
-This sounds simple, but in reality this line can be a bit vague at times, leading to many lawsuits and state legislation in recent years trying to figure out where this line is drawn in the digital age.
-The general rule though boils down to how much control you have over what the worker does.
-Working as an independent contractor doesn’t just benefit the business, it also allows workers to deduct their expenses against their income.
-This means they pay far less taxes than they would otherwise, so many appreciate and prefer this arrangement.
+First, it is important to discuss who exactly is considered an employee.
+If you hire someone to work in your home or business, you supply the tools they use to work, and direct how the work is done, then they are an employee.
+If you hire someone come to work for you, but they run a business that they market to the public offering similar services, provide their own tools, and set their own schedules, then they are probably considered an independent contractor.

-If having independent contractors, it is important to define this properly, through clear contracts with workers and using the appropriate terms.
+When hiring independent contractors, it is important to define this properly through clear contracts with workers using the appropriate terms.
 Independent contractors should never be referred to as employees in communication of any sort.
-Also, be forewarned, that no matter how much you document, if you are trying to disguise employees as independent contractors and they really are working as employees, eventually you will get caught.
-The IRS allows for employees to file a statement with their tax return stating that they were not an independent contractor but rather an employee, and they are allowed to only pay half of their Self-Employment tax with the return when filing, meaning you will get a bill in the mail for the other half!
+Also, be forewarned that no matter how much you document, if you are trying to disguise employees as independent contractors, eventually, you will get caught.

 Independent Contractor